100 years of Nail Fashion

 1970s

-1970s: If anything, French manicure was popular, however bare or natural was how most women of this decade sported their nails.
+The ’70s embraced natural nails or French manicures, often reflecting bohemian and disco influences.
+Bare or natural was how most women of this decade sported their nails.

 A healthy way to wear your nails natural is to use the Nourishing Base Coat, cuticle balm, and glass nail file that comes in the 4-pc Manicure System kit.